Six Californias: Opposition

-Subsequent attempt
+Subsequent attempts

+Cal 3

 A subsequent Draper initiative to divide California was launched in August 2017.
 The measure was titled by California Attorney General Xavier Becerra "Division of California into Three States", though it is commonly known as Cal 3.
-On June 13, 2018 it was announced that among the 600,000 signatures the initiative had received there were more than the 365,880 valid signatures needed, and the initiative would be put to the vote in November 2018.
+On June 13, 2018, it was announced that among the 600,000 signatures the initiative had received there were more than the 365,880 valid signatures needed, and the initiative would be put to the vote in November 2018.
 However, in July 2018, the California Supreme Court pulled it from the ballot for further state constitutional review.

+"Two state solution"

+In August 2025, California State Assembly minority leader James Gallagher proposed a "two state solution" in response to the placement of Proposition 50 on the ballot.
+Gallagher's proposal, introduced at the State Legislature as Joint Resolution 23, would split California roughly along its length, with all the coastal counties except Orange and Del Norte, the counties along the San Francisco Bay, and Lake, Yolo, Sacramento, and San Benito Counties remaining in California and the rest splitting off to form another state.
+The resolution itself, if passed, would not split the state but would send the matter to the United States Congress.
+Six Republican Assembly members (Leticia Castillo, Heather Hadwick, Tom Lackey, Alexandra Macedo, Joe Patterson, and Kate Sanchez) and one Republican State Senator (Megan Dahle) joined Gallagher in co-sponsoring the joint resolution.